Introduction

 - Speaker Setup

 Sometimes the easiest solution is to reconfigure these elements to be quieter, and other times, it's simpler to compensate using headroom management.
-Up to you.
+It's up to you.

 Because of "inter-sample overs"